buildclub101-code/Build-Club/README.md

 - SourceCAD (YT): https://youtube.com/@sourcecad?si=3y2XVDSan-JMaMYr

+# Diagnostics/Repair/Teardown:

-# Diagnostics/Repair/Teardown (Bonus Category - Some links have been repasted from the previous categories):
+Bonus Category - Some links have been repasted from the previous categories.

+- iFixit (YT - Teardowns, Repairs and Guides for various products): https://youtube.com/@ifixityourself?si=D4QWUnxkaaqPqunW
+- TronicsFix (YT - Repairing devices and possibly getting some ROI - Return of Investment in the process): https://youtube.com/@tronicsfix?si=8sFHwcJqmQNP5So4

 Ever wondered what that laptop, headphones or even your game consoles look like from the inside?